top of page

 Who We Are

-The Elkhart Public Library District is located at 121 Bohan Street, Elkhart, Illinois.
+The Elkhart Public Library District is located in the rural village of Elkhart, Illinois.

 Welcome to the Elkhart Public Library!